Whistler with Kids Winter Guide

 1. Skating at Whistler Outdoor Skating Rink

 Enjoy family fun at this fantastic outdoor covered skating rink.
 Free for the whole family (skate rentals are $6 , helmets are free); this is a great option in any kind of weather.
-The rink is open daily from 11am – 8:30pm (closed for ice maintenance 1:30pm -2:30pm and 5pm – 6pm).
+The rink is open daily, mid-December to mid-March, from 11am – 8:30pm (closed for ice maintenance 1:30pm -2:30pm and 5pm – 6pm).
 Too cold?
 Warm up by the fireplace or the outdoor fire pit.
 The Whistler outdoor skating rink is located at Whistler Olympic Plaza (map).
 See website for more details.

 2. Family Après Ski in the Village

 Looking for things to do in Whistler as a family?
 Family Après at Whistler Olympic Plaza runs on Monday and Wednesday afternoons from 3pm-6pm (mid-December to mid-March).
 Designed for families with kids of all ages, the events include a variety of entertainment and family activities that change from week to week – snowman building competitions, tobogganing, storytelling, roving characters, music, mini hockey, snacks, hot beverages and more.
 See website for further details.

 3. The Treehouse Playground